Post-concussion syndrome: Risk factors

 A wide range of factors have been identified as being predictive of PCS, including low socioeconomic status, previous mTBI, a serious associated injury, headaches, an ongoing court case, age and female sex.
 Being older than 40 and being female have also been identified as being predictive of a diagnosis of PCS, and women tend to report more severe symptoms.
+PCS symptoms are linked to fluctuations in menstrual hormones at time of concussion: specifically the drop of elevated progesterone during the luteal phase is associated with worse outcomes.
 In addition, the development of PCS can be predicted by having a history of alcohol use disorder, low cognitive abilities before the injury, a personality disorder, or a medical illness not related to the injury.
 PCS is also more prevalent in people with a history of psychiatric conditions such as clinical depression or anxiety before the injury.

 Mild brain injury-related factors that increase the risk for persisting post-concussion symptoms include an injury associated with acute headache, dizziness, or nausea; an acute Glasgow Coma Score of 13 or 14; and having another head injury before recovering from the first.
 The risk for developing PCS also appears to be increased in people who have traumatic memories of the injury or expect to be disabled by the injury.